vitaly-t/sub-events/extras/README.md

 sub.cancel(); // cancel subscription when no longer needed
 ```

-To handle multi-argument events, use `fromEmitterArgs` instead, as it can accept
+For multi-argument events, use `fromEmitterArgs` instead, as it can accept
 an optional tuple type for the list of event arguments:

 ```ts